Seteco/Somorrostro/monitoring-IPMI.md

 Keep in mind IPMI requires root access, so the plugin is setuid to root.

+If you just installed the required IPMI tools, please run at least once the command `ipmimonitoring`.
+This command initialises IPMI configuration, so that the plugin will be able to work.

 ## netdata use

 The plugin creates (up to) 8 charts, based on the information collected from IPMI: